maddhruv/eslint-config-boilerplate/README.md

 ## Usage

-Sharable Eslint Configs can be used by adding the config name to the `extends` property in esling-config.
+Sharable Eslint Configs can be used by adding the config name to the `extends` property in your eslint-config or eslintrc.

 ```js
 extends: [